Construction Updates

 The Hoboken Yard Redevelopment Plan will revitalize southeastern sections of Hoboken, including the Hoboken Terminal and the area around it.
 The Hoboken Connect project, within the redevelopment Plan area which is being overseen by LCOR, will include a new NJ Transit bus terminal including an indoor market, the rehabilitation of the Ferry Terminal and Warrington Plaza, the rehabilitation of Hudson Place which will turn parts of the road into a pedestrian and retail plaza, as well as the development of an office building and a residential building that incorporates affordable housing units.

-This project will also require the temporary removal of bicycle parking on Hudson Place between Hudson Street and River Street starting March 27, 2025.
-New temporary bike parking/racks will be added along Hudson Street.
+This project also required the temporary removal of bicycle parking on Hudson Place between Hudson Street and River Street.
+New temporary bike parking/racks have been added along Hudson Street.
 Read more on the temporary changes here: http://local.nixle.com/alert/11466871/

 Construction Activities

-• Concrete pours will be scheduled 2-3 days to pour caissons.
+• Concrete pours will be scheduled for 2 days to pour caissons.

 Traffic Management